MODERN SLAVERY STATEMENT

 - We expect the same high standards from our suppliers as we do from ourselves.
 We keep our supply chain under review and insert an anti-slavery and human trafficking clause into relevant contracts that we issue.

 We understand that the risks around modern slavery will evolve over time and we will continue our approach to mitigating these in the year ahead.

 Michael Couzens, CEO

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Group's slavery and human trafficking statement for the financial year ending 31st December 2022.
-It was approved by the board on 19th January 2022.
+This is made pursuant to section 54(1) of the Act 2015 and constitutes our Group's and human trafficking for the current year.
+It was approved by the board of directors on 27th July 2023.